awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-development-kit-cli-component.md

 Publish this component to the AWS IoT Greengrass service\.
 This command uploads build artifacts to an S3 bucket, updates the artifact URI in the recipe, and creates a new version of component from the recipe\.
 The GDK CLI uses the S3 bucket and AWS Region that you specify in the [GDK CLI configuration file](gdk-cli-configuration-file.md), `gdk-config.json`\.
 You must run this command in the same folder where the `gdk-config.json` file exists\.

-<a name="gdk-cli-s3-bucket-name-formation"></a>If you use GDK CLI v1\.1\.0 or later, you can specify the `--bucket` argument to specify the S3 bucket where the GDK CLI uploads the component's artifacts\. <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucketPrefix-region-accountId`, where *bucketPrefix* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.
+<a name="gdk-cli-s3-bucket-name-formation"></a>If you use GDK CLI v1\.1\.0 or later, you can specify the `--bucket` argument to specify the S3 bucket where the GDK CLI uploads the component's artifacts\. <a name="gdk-cli-s3-bucket-name-formation-format"></a>If you don't specify this argument, the GDK CLI uploads to the S3 bucket whose name is `bucket-region-accountId`, where *bucket* and *region* are the values that you specify in `gdk-config.json`, and *accountId* is your AWS account ID\.
 The GDK CLI creates the bucket if it doesn't exist\.

+If you use GDK CLI v1\.2\.0 or later, You can override the AWS Region specified in the GDK CLI configuration file using the `--region` parameter\.
+You can also specify additional options using the `--options` parameter\.
+For a list of available options, see [Greengrass Development Kit CLI configuration file](gdk-cli-configuration-file.md)\.

 When you run this command, the GDK CLI publishes the component with the version that you specify in the recipe\.
 If you specify `NEXT_PATCH`, the GDK CLI uses the next patch version that doesn't already exist\.
 Semantic versions use a *major*\.*minor*\.*patch* numbering system\.
 For more information, see the [semantic version specification](https://semver.org/)\.